-This process is typically used in cyber security to investigate events over time.
+This process is typically used in cybersecurity to investigate events.
 For example, users are classified as normal users or power users; a surge in activity, such as a normal user sending an abnormal amount of data outside the network, is flagged as an event that IT admins should investigate.

-Regression analysis predicts future events based on what has already happened.
-It can find a correlation between variables in time-series analysis.
+Regression analysis finds correlations between variables in processing time-series data, to predict future events based on what has already happened.
 This approach creates a predictive model that IT admins can use to, for example, predict the load on an e-commerce application given upcoming external factors, such as the launch of a new product or a discount offer.
 The IT organization can then spin up additional resources to handle the predicted surge in volume.